taylorleprechaun/CFBPollNew/README.md

 * ATS: 341 - 383 (47.1%)
 * O/U: 372 - 352 (51.4%)

-### TODO List (Updated 9/11/2025)
+### TODO List (Updated 9/29/2025)

 1. Finish data source conversion.
 I am partially through changing my data source from Excel files exported from sports-reference to using a database to hold the data and query it for everything.
 As of writing this, I can upload data from those Excel files into the DB and wrote a tool which will do that automatically from all my old data.
 Next steps are roughly: upload the rest of the data, extensive validation to make sure the imported data is correct, build code/procs to pull the data, use that code to run the poll, run previous polls with the new data source to validate the rating output is the same.

 2. Improve early season ratings (recruiting info, returning production stats, etc.).
+Look into the way Strength of Schedule is calculated and weighted in the early season to make sure it is not giving too much credit to the previous season's data.

 3. Improve prediction algorithm.
 The goal of this is: Winner >70%, ATS >50%, OU >50%, and minimizing the RMSE of my score predictions.
 No idea how realistic these numbers are.
 I have [this site](https://www.thepredictiontracker.com/ncaaresults.php) bookmarked that someone mentioned to me on r/CFB with the results of a bunch of predictive algorithms that I will use to benchmark my performance.